MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-report-word.md

   - ai-seo-date:01/29/2024
 ---

-# Generate pre-meeting report with Copilot in Microsoft Word (preview)
+# Generate premeeting report with Copilot in Microsoft Word (preview)

 [!INCLUDE [preview-note](includes/preview-note.md)]

 [!INCLUDE [preview-banner](includes/preview-banner.md)]

 Sellers use Microsoft Word to perform daily sales tasks such as preparing for strategic meetings, creating proposals, and drafting contracts.
 Copilot in Microsoft Word helps sellers create documents faster by providing relevant content and recommendations.
-Integrating Microsoft Copilot for Sales with Copilot in Microsoft Word enables sellers to create detailed pre-meeting report and share it with their team members.
+Integrating Microsoft Copilot for Sales with Copilot in Microsoft Word enables sellers to create detailed premeeting reports and share them with their team members.

 ## Supported languages

-This feature is currently supported only in English.
+This feature is currently only supported in English.

 ## Region availability